Elvis-codeur/Instrumentum_sanae_doctrinae_CLI/docs/source/command_line_documentation.rst

     speakers CH Spurgeon on the monergism

-    This command takes two arguments.
+    This command takes tree arguments.

     a) browse_by_type : It can be "topic", "speaker", "scripture".
-If it is "topic", it goes on and download the general information of all the topics.
-The same for all the speakers or bible books if it is respectively "speaker" or "topic".
+To precise if the target_name comming after is a topic, a speaker or a bible book.

-    It is also possible to send the name of particular topic, speaker or scripture.
-The app take the care to find if the value given is a speaker, a topic or a scripture.
-However the parameter must be written as it is on monergism.
+    b) target_name : The name of the targeted topic, speaker or bible books.
+If "C H Spurgeon", it is the general information of Spurgeon which will be downloaded.
+To download for all topics, speakers or scriptures, put "all"

     Here is an example to download the general information of all the topics.

 .. code-block:: console

-    $ "code_env/bin/python" "cli_interface/argument_parser.py" monergism scrap_general_information topic "test_folder"
+    $ "code_env/bin/python" "cli_interface/argument_parser.py" monergism scrap_general_information topic all "test_folder"

 Here is an example to download the general information of all the speakers.

 .. code-block:: console

-    $ "code_env/bin/python" "cli_interface/argument_parser.py" monergism scrap_general_information speaker "test_folder"
+    $ "code_env/bin/python" "cli_interface/argument_parser.py" monergism scrap_general_information speaker all "test_folder"

 Here is an example to download the general information of all the bible books.

 .. code-block:: console

-    $ "code_env/bin/python cli_interface/argument_parser.py monergism scrap_general_information scriptures "test_folder
+    $ "code_env/bin/python cli_interface/argument_parser.py monergism scrap_general_information scriptures all "test_folder"

 Here is an example to download the general information of Spurgeon.

 .. code-block:: console

-    $ "code_env/bin/python cli_interface/argument_parser.py monergism scrap_general_information "C H Spurgeon" "test_folder
+    $ "code_env/bin/python cli_interface/argument_parser.py monergism scrap_general_information speaker "C H Spurgeon" "test_folder"

 The same syntax used for Spurgeon can be used for any topic, speaker or bible books

-    b) output_folder : It the the output folder where the download data will be placed.
+    c) output_folder : It the the output folder where the download data will be placed.